conan-io/docs/reference/build_helpers.rst

 Build helpers
 =============

 Build helpers are Python wrappers of a build tool that help with the conversion of the Conan settings to the build system's ones.
-They are assist users with the compilation of libraries and applications in the ``build()`` method of a recipe.
+They assist users with the compilation of libraries and applications in the ``build()`` method of a recipe.

 Contents: